Google Ads Maximize Conversions Daily Budget Spending Strategy: Why Your Budget Explodes And How to Fix It

 When you choose Maximize Conversions without a Target CPA, you’re telling Google:

-“Get me as many customers as possible.
+“Get me as many conversions as possible.
 Don’t worry about the bill.”

 How does Maximize Conversions actually decide how much to spend?